Gtpatel02/Interactive-Lab-Hub/Lab 2/README.md

 Following the steps listed [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) from GitHub to set up a token.
 Depends on your preference, you can set up and select the scopes, or permissions, you would like to grant the token.
 This token will act as your GitHub password later when you use the terminal on your Pi to sync files with your lab-hub repo.

+**The Personal Access Token on Git and the Python Environment have been created**

 ## Part B.
 ### Try out the Command Line Clock